InsureMO/rainbow-d9/d9-n3/README.md

 # d9-n3

+It is the No.1 project of group `d9`, which is created at 9th.
+Dec.
+2022.
-Markdown engine, parse to JSON configuration, which used to do rendering.
+This project is Markdown engine, parse to JSON configuration, which used to do rendering.

 # Idea